-A limited number of pregnancies exposed in the first trimester to clindamycin indicate no adverse effects of clindamycin on pregnancy or on the health of the fetus/new-born child.
+A limited number of pregnancies exposed in the first trimester to clindamycin indicated no adverse effects of clindamycin on pregnancy or on the health of the foetus/new-born child.

 Clindamycin has been shown to not be teratogenic in reproduction studies in rats and mice when applied via subcutaneous and oral methods.

 Even so, Treclin should not be used by women who are pregnant, especially during the first trimester, or sexually active without using contraception.

 There is not adequate data on the effects of tretinoin and clindamycin and the secretion of breast milk following the use of Treclin.
 It is advised that Treclin is not to be used by women who are breastfeeding.

 Reproduction studies in rats and mice, using subcutaneous and oral doses of clindamycin, revealed no evidence of impaired fertility.